Picture of Saturn V Launch for Apollo 15 Mission

 The picture below shows the separation stage of the twin rocket boosters of the Space Shuttle.

-In the following discussion on rocket physics we will look at rocket efficiency and how it relates to modern (non-rocket powered) aircraft.
+In the following discussion we will look at rocket efficiency and how it relates to modern (non-rocket powered) aircraft.

 Rockets can accelerate even when the exhaust relative velocity is moving slower than the rocket (meaning ve

 is in the same direction as the rocket velocity).
 This differs from propeller engines or air breathing jet engines, which have a limiting speed equal to the speed at which the engine can move the air (while in a stationary position).
 So when the relative exhaust air velocity is equal to the engine/plane velocity, there is zero thrust.
 This essentially means that the air is passing through the engine without accelerating, therefore no push force (thrust) is possible.
-Thus, rocket physics is fundamentally different from the physics in propeller engines and jet engines.
+Thus, the physics of rockets is fundamentally different from the physics of propeller engines and jet engines.

 (opens in new window).

-In the following discussion on rocket physics we will derive the equation of motion for rocket flight in the presence of air resistance (drag) and gravity, such as for rockets flying near the earth's surface.
+In the following discussion we will derive the equation of motion for rocket flight in the presence of air resistance (drag) and gravity, such as for rockets flying near the earth's surface.

 For example, let’s consider a rocket moving straight upward against an atmospheric drag force FD